 What is hotel digital marketing?

-Hotel digital marketing refers to all the activities you do in the digital space to get people interested in your hotel.
+Hotel digital marketing involves reaching out to potential guests through online channels and digital communication methods.
 The end goal of all your efforts is to establish a solid online presence and generate hotel bookings.
 Travellers should be able to discover your hotel before they even know that it exists out there.

 Why is digital marketing important for hotels?